Tete Jaune Cache, British Columbia, Canada: What to pack, what to wear, and when to go [2022]

 January

-January in Tete Jaune Cache can be dangerously cold and somewhat snowy.
-The snow can amount to several inches/centimeters.
-During this time, temperatures average in the low 20s F (single digits below 0 C), although night temperatures can dip into the single digits below 0 F (20+ below zero C).
+January for Tete Jaune Cache can be dangerously cold and somewhat snowy.
+Temperatures average in the low 20s F (single digits below 0 C) during the day.
+It snows a bit less than half of the time.

 What to wear/what to pack: